 Trip-and-Fall Accident?
-Our Attorneys Can Help You Back on Your Feet
+Our NYC Attorneys Can Help You Back on Your Feet

 Filing a lawsuit against the city government requires preparation and an intimate knowledge of the law.
-We strongly advise anyone considering a sidewalk trip-and-fall claim to seek the counsel of our experienced New York City sidewalk injury attorneys.
+At Weisfuse & Weisfuse, LLP, we strongly advise anyone considering a sidewalk trip-and-fall claim to seek the counsel of an experienced Manhattan sidewalk injury attorney highly aware of the complications involved:

-- File a notice.
-A notice of claim against the city government must be served on the city government within 90 days of the date of the accident.
-This notice must specify the date, time, place of accident and the injuries claimed.
+- Strict deadlines must be followed: A notice of claim against the city government must be served to the city government within 90 days of the sidewalk accident.
+This notice must specify the date, time and place of the accident as well as the injuries claimed.

-- Observe the statute of limitations.
-A lawsuit against the city government must be commenced within one year and 90 days after the accident.
+- Statute of limitations: A lawsuit against the city government must be commenced within one year and 90 days after the accident.
 Claims against other municipalities have similar requirements.
-In order to prove the city government was negligent, it must be shown to have received prior written notice of the defect within a sufficient amount of time to have corrected it.
+In order to prove the city government was negligent, the government must have received prior written notice of the defect within a sufficient amount of time to have corrected it.

-- Use a map.
-Maps are on file with the city government which identify defects on the sidewalk.
+- City maps can pinpoint defects: Maps are on file with the city government which identify defects on the sidewalk.
 These maps are available and must be reviewed to determine whether the city government had prior written notice.